-Thompson Island Outward Bound Education Center In 2021 we celebrated GMO's 29th year of partnership with the Thompson Island Outward Bound Center (TIOBEC) and our 10th anniversary participating in their charitable 4k trail run event.
-TIOBEC is a non-profit organization that supports STEM education and social-emotional learning for over 4,000 Boston Public School students each year by transforming the 204-acres of Thompson Island, in Boston Harbor, into an outdoor classroom.
-WHAT COMES NEXT ESG AT GMO IN 2022 AND BEYOND The goal of this first annual GMO Sustainability and Responsible Investing Report has been to communicate to our clients and partners how our firm has integrated ESG factors into our investment approach to date and how GMO as a company is committed to sustainability and diversity, equity, and inclusion.
-We plan to maintain and expand these efforts in the future and will report on our progress annually.
+The Power of Thinking Outside the Brain As part of our GMO Speaker Series program, we hosted an event on "The Extended Mind" featuring author Annie Murphy Paul.
+An acclaimed science writer who has appeared in the New York Times, Scientific American, and The Best American Science Writing, among other publications, Annie shared key insights on ways we can tap the intelligence that exists beyond our brains - in our bodies, our surroundings, and our relationships.
+WHAT COMES NEXT ESG AT GMO IN 2023 AND BEYOND As ever, the goal of our annual GMO Sustainability and Responsible Investing Report is to communicate to our clients and partners how our firm has integrated ESG factors into our investment approach to date and how GMO as a company is committed to sustainability and diversity, equity, and inclusion.
+We plan to maintain and expand our efforts in the future and will report on our progress annually.
 In the years to come, we will strengthen our commitment to making GMO a leader in sustainability across all parts of our business.
 We believe that incorporating these principles into our investment approach, hiring and recruiting practices, day-to-day operations, and other areas is a critical part of building a business that lasts, being a good corporate citizen, and delivering value to our clients.
 We look forward to keeping you informed about our efforts.